Skip to main content

 Seed Dispersal

-Seed dispersal is the process by which seeds are spread from their parent plant to new locations, which is crucial for plant reproduction and population dynamics.
-Animals like toucans play a significant role in this process by consuming fruits and excreting seeds in different areas, facilitating the growth of new plants and maintaining genetic diversity within populations.
+Seed dispersal is the process by which seeds are spread away from the parent plant to new locations, which is crucial for plant reproduction and colonization.
+Toucans play a significant role in this process by consuming fruits and excreting seeds in different areas, facilitating the growth of new plants and maintaining genetic diversity within populations.

 Recommended video: